368 pp., 6.125 x 9.25, 20 halftones, notes, bibl., index

 About the Author

-Kimberly Marlowe Hartnett is a writer living in Portland, Oregon.
+Kimberly Marlowe Hartnett is a writer living in New Hampshire.
 She worked as a journalist for more than thirty years in New England and the Pacific Northwest.

 For more information about Kimberly Marlowe Hartnett, visit the Author Page.